-D-Glucosamine hydrogen chloride (107.8 mg, 0.50 mmol) and $ArB(OH)2$ (0.20 mmol) were added into aqueous NaOH (0.1N, 6.5 mL) solution and the reaction mixture was stirred for 36 hrs at room temperature; then the reaction mixture was acidified (pH value = 1-3) by dropwise addition of 2N HCl aqueous solution, and subsequently the mixture was stirred for another 30 mins.
-After then, 1 mL of the reaction mixture was taken out to another flask mixing with ethanol for fast evaporation under reduced pressure at 33°C. Further drying in vaccum gave a crude product for 1H NMR to determine a yield.
+D-Glucosamine hydrogen chloride (107.8 mg, 0.50 mmol) and ArB(OH)2 (0.20 mmol) were added into aqueous NaOH (0.1 M, 6.5 mL) solution and the reaction mixture was stirred for 36 hrs at room temperature; then the reaction mixture was acidified (pH value = 1-3) by dropwise addition of 2 M HCl aqueous solution, and subsequently the mixture was stirred for another 30 mins.
+After that, 1 mL of the reaction mixture was taken out to another flask mixing with ethanol for fast evaporation under reduced pressure at 33°C. Further drying in vacuum gave a crude product for 1H NMR to determine a yield.